edengilbertus/Rosey-V1/README.md

 ## Admin Panel

-The admin panel is now a completely separate application in its own repository.
+The admin panel is now integrated into the main application.
+To access it:

+1. Navigate to `/#/admin/login`
+2. Use the demo credentials:
+   - Email: admin@roseygems.com
+   - Password: admin123

-To access the admin panel, please refer to the separate repository at:
+From the admin panel, you can:
-`/Users/edengilbert/Desktop/Projects/rosey-gems-admin`
+- Manage products (add, edit, delete)
+- View and manage orders
+- Mark orders as complete

 ## Available Scripts